Henryk Arctowski: Belgian Antarctic Expedition

 In 1895 he applied to participate in the Belgian Antarctic Expedition, the first expedition to spend the winter in the Antarctic.
 Shipmates included Roald Amundsen and Frederick A. Cook.
 He coordinated the scientific work and performed physical observations himself, assisted by Antoni Bolesław Dobrowolski.

 Brussels and New York

 After his return from the Antarctic he lived in Brussels, analyzing the results of the expedition at the Royal Observatory of Belgium, at that time headed by Lecointe, the second-in-command of the expedition.
-Besides publishing, he presented lectures on the expedition both in Belgium and abroad.
+Besides publishing, he presented lectures on the expedition, both in Belgium and abroad.
 On a lecture tour in London he met the American actress and opera singer Arian Jane Addy, whom he married in March 1909.
 During this period he obtained the Belgian nationality.
+Around that time it was mentioned (including in letters by Ernest Shackleton) that he was considering another Antarctic expedition, but this did not take place.

 In 1909 he moved with his wife to New York, where he headed the science division of the New York Public Library from 1911 to 1919.
 In 1915 he became an American citizen.

 Arctowski joined The Explorers Club in New York in 1920.